WebAssembly/component-model/design/mvp/Explainer.md

    assumptions that NaN payload bits are preserved by the other side (since they often aren't).

+The subtyping between all these types is described in a separate [subtyping explainer](Subtyping.md).
+Of note here, though: the optional `defaults-to` field in the `case`s of `variant`s is exclusively concerned with subtyping.
+In particular, a `variant` subtype can contain a `case` not present in the supertype if the subtype's `case` `defaults-to` (directly or transitively) some `case` in the supertype.

 The sets of values allowed for the remaining *specialized* interface types are defined by the following mapping:
 ```